Average Food Cost Percentage by Restaurant Type (2026)

 Pizza: 20-28%

-Cheese is the most expensive ingredient.
-Sauce is essentially free (tomato base + spices, $0.15/pizza of ingredient cost).
-Dough runs $0.30-0.60 per pizza in flour and yeast cost.
-A $16 large cheese pizza often has $2.50-3.20 in total food cost: 16-20%.
+Cheese is the expensive part.
+Sauce is basically free, tomato base plus spices, about $0.15/pizza in ingredient cost.
+Dough runs $0.30-0.60 per pizza in flour and yeast.
+So a $16 large cheese pizza often carries $2.50-3.20 in total food cost, which is 16-20%.

 Italian (non-pizza): 28-34%